-During my last healthy habits challenge, the one question I got asked most from participants was how to stop mindless snacking.
+During my last healthy habits challenge, the one question I got asked most from people was how to stop mindlessly snacking.
 To be perfectly honest, the whole reason this habit is part of the program is because it’s something I’ve struggled with, and I know it’s something that affects almost all of us from time to time… some more than others!

 That said, when I switched to eating three meals a day and started to experiment with intermittent fasting, I realized how much more intentional I was being around food.
 I think I had gotten into such a habit of eating snacks at certain times that it was more mindless than truly tuned into my body’s hunger cues.
 This can happen when our brains associate food with the environment or time and we act out of instinct.

 I’ll be the first to say that becoming more intentional around eating (especially snacking!) is not easy.
 It’s hard to curb mindless snacking and it takes practice, but I have some practical tips to share to get you moving in the right direction!

 - Time your meals.
 Plan out your meals for the day — know what you’re going to eat and when.
 If you skip a meal, you will get hungry (and maybe even hangry) and that will increase your chances of mindless snacking.
 Ever been to a grocery store on an empty stomach?
 Did you buy snacks and food not on your grocery list?
 That is what I’m talking about.
 When your brain knows there’s a plan, you’re more likely to be more mindful around food.
 If you plan to snack, think about when you usually get the most hungry and have a pre-portioned snack with you.
 For most, that’s between lunch and dinner.